deoac/Semi-Literate/docs/Literate.md

-This function simply checks whether the `plain-line` match object matches either `begin` or `end` or token.
+This function simply checks whether the `plain-line` match object matches either the `begin` or `end` token.

 Incidentally, this function is why we had to declare those tokens with the `my` keyword.
 This function wouldn't work otherwise.